JetBrains/teamcity-documentation/topics/inspections.md

 * environment-specific project dependencies (files not in version control, and so on);
 * IDE-level settings, like defined SDKs, path variables, and so on;
 * generated files: should be present in the TeamCity agent if they are present when working with the project in IntelliJ IDEA;
 * IntelliJ IDEA version.
 It is recommended to use the same IntelliJ IDEA version that is used in the TeamCity build.
-TeamCity bundled an installation of IntelliJ IDEA.
 The version is written in the Inspections build log;
 * the set and versions of the IntelliJ IDEA plugins that the project relies on.